Surfactants to use when you make bath bombs, Bubble bars and other foaming bath products

 Cocamidopropyl betaine is an excellent foaming liquid surfactant.
 Cocobetaine can be used alone or used as a secondary surfactant.
 A popular combination is using the cocobetaine along with either Sodium cocoyl isethionate powder or sodium lauryl sulfoacetatein bath bombs and bath fizzy formulations like bubble bars for a really great foam.
 Cocamidopropyl betaine is an Ecocert surfactant sourced from renewable, natural feed stock.

 Sodium lauryl sulfoacetate , also called SLSa comes in several different forms- powder, coarse and a flake.
-The most popular form of SLSa is the powder, and the next most popular is the coarse, and then the flake.
+The most popular form of SLSa is the powder, and the next most popular is the coarse.
 The coarse and the powder are often used in bath bombs and bubble bars and other similar foaming bubbly products.
 Like SCI, the SLSa produces very high quality long lasting foam.
+Sodium Lauryl Sulfoacetate is an excellent all around surfactant for bath bombs and for just about any foaming product you want to make.
+SLSa is ecofriendly, biodegradeable (80% within 2 days!) and is EcoCert certified, that it is derived from renewable resources.

 Coco glucoside is a also in the new alkyl polyglucoside surfactant family, like the decyl glucoside.
 It also makes a high quality long lasting foam.
 Coco glucoside can also be found in all kinds of facial cleansers, bath products, shampoos, bath bombs and bubbly bars.
 It is often used along with other surfactants as a co-surfactant.